 “Kill or wound as a message?”

-"Go in for the kill.
-If we just wound it, we'll have yet another nasty enemy on our hands."
+“Go in for the kill.
+If we just wound it, we’d have yet another nasty enemy on our hands.”

 I gave him a short nod, saving my breath as we burst out of the bushes and poured on the speed.
-As we caught up to the thing-the goblin was terribly quick-I pulled out my fan, whispered "Strong Gust," and snapped the fan open, waving it twice.
+As we caught up to the thing—the goblin was terribly quick—I pulled out my fan, whispered “Strong Gust,” and snapped it open, waving it twice.